danielaparker/jsoncons/README.md

 jsoncons is a C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats such as [CBOR](http://cbor.io/).
 It supports

-- Parsing JSON-like text or binary data into an unpacked representation of variant type that defines an interface for accessing and modifying that data.
+- Parsing JSON-like text or binary formats into an unpacked representation of variant type that defines an interface for accessing and modifying that data.

-- Serializing the unpacked representation into different JSON-like text or binary data.
+- Serializing the unpacked representation into different JSON-like text or binary formats.

-- Converting from JSON-like text or binary data to C++ objects and back via [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md).
+- Converting from JSON-like text or binary formats to C++ objects and back via [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md).

 - Streaming JSON read and write events, somewhat analogously to SAX (push parsing) and StAX (pull parsing) in the XML world.